sievericcardo/greenhouse_dt_project/how-to-run.md

 - If not present create a configuration file named `config.ini` into the `collector` folder.
   - The file must contain all the information as described in the [configuration files section](#configuration-files) for the Data collector configuration.
   - An example of the configuration file (`config.ini.example`) can be found in the project
-- Run the following command from the root of the data-collector project to start the main program:
+- Run the following command from the root of the Data collector project to start the main program:

 ```bash
 python3 -m collector
 ```

-You can find [here](#brief-data-collector-main-program-functioning) a brief description of the Demo program functioning
+You can find [here](#brief-data-collector-main-program-functioning) a brief description of the main program functioning

 ## Actuator